The moose is one of the largest animals in North America and is common in some regions, including Canada and Alaska.

 If you are driving at night, ensure that the headlights are on.
 In this way, you can easily spot the animals even from miles away.
 When you spot a moose standing in the road, stop and wait for a while.
 In most cases, it will just go away.

-There are times the animal will stand still and refuse to move away from the road.
+Sometimes the animal will stand still and refuse to move away from the road.
 If this is the case, you will have to flash the headlights and honk the car horn.
 This is bound to startle it, and the animal will clear the way.

 If you find a moose on the road, do not swerve the car to avoid it.
 The best thing to do is to stop and wait.
 Only start to drive again after being entirely sure that the moose and the rest of its group are gone.